Hlynur Bæringsson

-Hlynur Elías Bæringsson (born 6 July 1982) is an Icelandic professional basketball player for Stjarnan of the Úrvalsdeild karla and a member of the Icelandic national basketball team.
-He won the Icelandic championship in 2010 as a member of Snæfell and the Swedish championship in 2011 as a member of Sundsvall Dragons.
+Hlynur Elías Bæringsson (born 6 July 1982) is an Icelandic former basketball player.
+During his career, he won the Icelandic championship twice, in 2010 as a member of Snæfell and in 2025 with Stjarnan.
+In 2011 he won the Swedish championship as a member of Sundsvall Dragons.

 Hlynur was a key player with the Icelandic national team when it made its first appearance in EuroBasket in 2015 and again in 2017.
 He is one of eight players who have played at least 120 games for the team.

 A prolific rebounder, he led the Úrvalsdeild karla in rebounds twice and the Basketligan once.
 In 2019, he became the Úrvalsdeild karla all-time career rebounding leader.